CyberTron957/LiteNotes/README.md

-# FastNotes (Minimalist Notes App)
+# LiteNotes (Minimalist Notes App)

-FastNotes is a minimalist web-based notes application built with Node.js, Express.js, and SQLite.
+LiteNotes is a minimalist web-based notes application built with Node.js, Express.js, and SQLite.
 It allows users to create, edit, and delete notes with a clean, dark-themed interface.
 The application features JWT-based user authentication and local storage support for offline note-taking, with automatic merging of local notes upon login.

 ## Features